Streaming SQL

 -

-Executor reads data for computation.
+Executor reads data and performs computation.

 Streaming SQL Execution Process